-There’s the summer heat and humanity while in fall all of the leaves change colour and the trees are on fire.
+There’s the Montreal summer heat and humidity, while in autumn, all of the leaves change colour and the trees are on fire.

 Montreal is great for its artists and it’s an expressive funky city.

 The most popular part is the old port along the water where the Cathedral Notre Dame, which is sensational.